-If you love decadent chocolate desserts, you will be in heaven with this Chocolate Pots de Crème Recipe.
-These Chocolate Pots are baked in the oven, resulting in a crisp top and a gooey, fudgy decadently rich chocolate center.
+If you love decadent chocolate desserts, you will be in heaven with this Lightened Up Chocolate Pots de Crème Recipe.
+The Chocolate Pots are baked in the oven, resulting in a crisp top and a gooey, fudgy decadently rich chocolate center.
 And as a bonus?
-They are a lightened up version, so you can enjoy your chocolate dessert without the guilt!
+They’re lightened up, so you can enjoy your chocolate dessert without the guilt!

 We stopped going out to dinner for Valentine’s day several years ago, it’s just not worth the hassle of babysitters, long waits, and having to eat from “special menus” – (special as in nothing I want, yet twice as expensive, lol.)

 This year, our dessert will be a lightened up version of Chocolate Pots de “Crème”.
-Though technically, they’re not pots de Crème, they’re more like “pots de agua” since there is no cream or butter in this recipe.
+Though technically, these fudgy chocolate desserts aren’t Pots de Crème, they’re more like “pots de agua” since there is no cream or butter in this recipe.

 I promise you, these little desserts are so rich and creamy, it’s very difficult to tell the difference.
 (I challenge you to eat an entire ramekin in one sitting, I could not finish it all at once, and I’m a pro!)